Here at Purse & Clutch, we're committed to the following set of principles:

 - We have a strict nondiscrimination policy based on gender, race, caste, political affiliation or age

-From our Lindsey Owens, the Quality Control Manager from our Guatemala Line:
+From Lindsey Owens, Quality Control Manager from our Guatemala Line:

 In Guatemala, the opportunities for women to work are very limited.
 The jobs that do exist consist of 12 hour work days for minimal pay.
 These working conditions don't allow women to take care of their children or their homes.
 The opportunity to work for a socially responsible company like Purse & Clutch is life changing to these women.
 Not only are they able to provide financially for their children, but also be able to be at home more and participate in the lives of their children.